 If you are seeing cracks in your grout or white chalk lines through the grout lines on your balcony, these white marks are also known as efflorescence.
 It’s fair to assume that water penetration is getting through your grout and pooling under your tiles.

 The polyurethane seals also known as silicon seals around the balcony perimeter are also a common area for water to penetrate through if they are split and worn away.
 Both grout and silicon /polyurethane seals are a maintenance requirement and they should both be inspected annually as they tend to be the main reasons your balcony breaks down from being water tight.

 To remove silicon / Polyurethane seals you should be wearing safety gloves and glasses.

-When removing Grout be careful not to grind deeper than the thickness of the tile approx 10mm for most common tiles.
+Grout Removal, 4-5’ Angle Grinder.
+Please do not attempt this repair job if you don’t have prior experience using an angle grinder.
+Please get a professional company in if you are not confident using one (Diamond Blade).
+When removing grout be careful not to grind deeper than the thickness of the tile, approximately 10mm for most common tiles.
 We personally would recommend grinding out between 5-8mm deep as deeper can compromise the waterproof membrane below your tiles (if a membrane was applied)!

 After grinding out your balcony use a vacuum to suck up all dust particles.
 Following the instructions on the bag of the grout, you should be sure to clean off any grout excess or residue thoroughly as this becomes extremely difficult once dry.